dydco/DataSciencePlayground/README.md

 # Welcome to the Data Science Playground! 🦾

-This repository serves as a showcase of various data science projects, exploratory and statistical data analysis, machine learning model development, optimization, and evaluation.
+This repository serves as a showcase of various data science projects, exploratory and statistical data analysis, data visualizations, machine learning model development, optimization, and evaluation.

 <br/>